AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 <Video videoId="wO94RvG6agI" title="T2 USB Interface"></Video>

-The older Titan One dongle (now discontinued) also provided a single universe of DMX output on a 5-pin XLR or over ethernet.
+The older Titan One dongle (now discontinued) also provided a single universe of DMX output on a 5-pin XLR or over Ethernet.
 USB-MIDI devices are not supported.

 ![Titan One Dongle](/docs/images/titan-one-cabled.png)